 1. Increase number of graduates practicing clinical social work in primary care and in or with medically underserved communities

 2. Increase recruitment and retention of students from educationally, environmentally, and economically disadvantaged backgrounds

-Applications for the 2021-22 academic year are open now through July 30, 2021.
-See application information below.
+Applications for the 2022-2023 academic year will open in the Spring/Summer of 2022.
 Students must be accepted and enrolled in the MSW program to apply for the scholarship.

 The EMPOWER MSWs Scholarship Program is funded by the federal Health Resources and Services Administration (HRSA) under the Scholarships for Disadvantaged Students (SDS) program.
 This program provides scholarships to full‐time students from disadvantaged backgrounds who also have a financial need enrolled in the Master of Social Work (MSW) program at UNCP.
 For most students, the amount of the award covers their graduate tuition and fees plus some living expenses.
 Applicants should be advised that student loans will be reduced to accommodate these awards.
 Awards can be applied to Summer, Fall and/or Spring terms.
 No financial aid awards may exceed the estimated cost of attendance.
 Eligibility for a scholarship award does not guarantee full funding, as funding is limited.

 To be eligible, you must have financial need AND come from either an economically OR environmentally/educationally disadvantaged background.

 Economically Disadvantaged: Applicants who come from a family with an annual income below low‐income levels according to family size based on U.S. Department of Health and Human Services' poverty guidelines will be considered to be from an economically disadvantaged background.